MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring-pydoc-markdown/docstring.md

 Accepts multiple input for true/false and is case insensitive

-**Arguments**:

-- `prompt`: The prompt to display
+:param prompt: The prompt to display
-- `blank`: Value to return when user just hits enter.
+:param blank: Value to return when user just hits enter.
 Leave at None, if blank is invalid
-- `prompt_color`: Color of the prompt.
+:param prompt_color: Color of the prompt.
 Color will be reset at end of prompt
-- `prompt_hint`: Append a 'hint' with [y/n] to end of prompt.
+:param prompt_hint: Append a 'hint' with [y/n] to end of prompt.
 Default choice will be capitalized

-**Returns**:

-boolean value read from user input
+:return: boolean value read from user input

 <a id="misc.loggingext"></a>